-• While the Coursera platform has an integrated Jupyter Notebook system, you can work offline on your own computer by installing Python 3.5+ and the Jupyter software packages.
-For more details, consult the Jupyter Notebook FAQ.
+While the Coursera platform has an integrated Jupyter Notebook system, you can work offline on your own computer by installing Python 3.5+ and the Jupyter software packages.
+For more details, consult the Jupyter Notebook FAQ Opens in a new tab.
+Be aware that due to software version differences, you may get slightly different output on your own computer vs on Coursera.
+We will grade according to whatever output is produced on Coursera.